 Gastrointestinal Problems in Rheumatoid Arthritis

-Inflammation of RA, some RA medications, and risk factors such as smoking contribute to GI issues in people with RA.
+Inflammation, some RA medications, and risk factors such as smoking contribute to GI issues in people with RA.

 If you have rheumatoid arthritis (RA) and experience digestive issues on top of it, you are not alone.
 Studies have found that people with RA have more gastrointestinal (GI) problems than people who do not have RA.

 Higher levels of inflammation and impaired immunity due to the disease likely play a significant role.
 Additionally, medications used to treat rheumatoid arthritis – including nonsteroidal anti-inflammatory drugs (NSAIDs), corticosteroids and most disease-modifying antirheumatic drugs (DMARDs) – list GI problems as a common side effect.
 Another factor is fibromyalgia.
-About 20-30 percent of people with RA develop fibromyalgia.
+About 20–30% of people with RA develop fibromyalgia.
 Among fibro’s many symptoms are abdominal pain, bloating, and alternating constipation and diarrhea (sometimes called irritable bowel syndrome or spastic colon).

-And according to a 2012 study published in the Journal of Rheumatology, the risk of developing an upper or a lower GI event was 70 percent higher in those with RA than in those without RA – and when those events occurred, they were more likely to be serious and require hospitalization in people with RA.
+And according to a 2012 study published in the Journal of Rheumatology, the risk of developing an upper or a lower GI event was 70% higher in those with RA than in those without RA – and when those events occurred, they were more likely to be serious and require hospitalization in people with RA.

 Upper-GI events (occurring between the mouth and the end of the stomach) include bleeding, GI perforation (a hole in the wall of the stomach), ulcers, obstruction and esophagitis (inflammation, irritation or swelling of the esophagus).
 Lower-GI events (affecting the large and small intestines) include bleeding, perforation, ulcers, obstruction, diverticulitis (infection or inflammation of the small sacs in the lining of the intestine) and colitis (swelling of the large intestine).